 - Students will secure the required professional liability insurance.

 - Students are expected to be available at all times required by the college calendar.

 - Other duties may be assigned.

-The Training Director and Director of the Counseling Center attend the Practicum Fair, sponsored each year by the Wheaton Graduate Psychology Program.
+The Director of Clinical Training and the Director of the Counseling Center attend the Practicum Fair, sponsored each year by the Wheaton Graduate Psychology Program.
 Please attend the Practicum Fair to pick up the application requirements and deadlines.